pierresamaha1998/deep_learning_hand_gesture_recognition/README.md

-# Deep Learning for Hand Gesture Recognition
+# Deep Learning for Hand Gesture Recognitio

 This repository holds ```keras``` and ```pytorch``` implementations of the deep learning model for hand gesture recognition introduced in the article [Deep Learning for Hand Gesture Recognition on Skeletal Data](https://ieeexplore.ieee.org/document/8373818) from G. Devineau, F. Moutarde, W. Xi and J. Yang.